apify/apify-docs/content/docs/tutorials/scraping_dynamic_content.md

 Most of the time, if the selector doesn't load in the first 5 seconds, it won't load at all.
 You can prevent wasteful waiting by changing the timeout to `await context.waitFor('my-selector', { timeout: 10000 })`.

 The `waitFor` (the selector version) will throw an error once it reaches the timeout.
 That is usually a good thing because you don't want this to go unnoticed.
-But if the data are not too important or you want to fall back to some other solution, you can easily catch the waiting error:
+But if the data are not too important, or you want to fall back to some other solution, you can easily catch the waiting error:

 ```javascript
 await page.waitForSelector('my-selector', { timeout: 10000 })